-No sooner had The Expendables 2 been released that speculation began about who would be in its third part.
-Nicholas Cage was quickly announced, and over the next year a handful of other names have been confirmed including Wesley Snipes, Jackie Chan and Mickey Rourke.
-With Bruce Willis’s recent walkout in protest at his measly fee of $3m for four days work, Harrison Ford soon joined the team.
-Ford’s involvement had previously seemed unlikely what with his massive career and everything, but now he’s on board, fanboys everywhere are thinking about who else might join the fray.
-Here’s my list of people who won’t be in The Expendables 3 but should be.
+No sooner had The Expendables 2 been released than speculation began about who would be in the next one.
+Nicholas Cage was quickly announced, and a handful of other names have been confirmed including Wesley Snipes, Jackie Chan and Mickey Rourke.
+With Bruce Willis’s recent walkout in protest at his measly fee of $3m for four days work, the much better Harrison Ford was taken on in his place.
+This got people like me thinking about who would be in our dream cast.
+So here are 9 actors who should be in it, but probably won’t be.

 Biehn is one of my favourite tough guys from the 80s.
-He was able to pull off being a supersoldier while being vulnerable, loving and kind, and was also really cute, although I guess that’s not Sylvester Stallone’s main concern when casting for The Expendables.
-He made his name in James Cameron films, playing good guys in The Terminator and Aliens and unhinged Lt Coffey in The Abyss.
-His lack of high profile work since is why he won’t make it to The Expendables, which is really unfair.
+In The Terminator he was able to pull off being a supersoldier while being vulnerable, loving and kind, and was also really cute, although I guess that’s not Sylvester Stallone’s main concern when casting for The Expendables.
+He also delivered excellent performance in other James Cameron productions Aliens and The Abyss.
+But his lack of high profile work since is why he won’t make it to The Expendables, which is really unfair.
 I mean, who the hell is Randy Couture?

 James Earl Jones